(Redirected from Vic Power)

 Vic Power played twelve years in the big leagues, almost all in the American League.
 In addition to a career major league batting average of .284 and 126 home runs, he also won seven Gold Gloves - and might have won more but the award was only started partway through his career.
-In 1955 he was second in the league in batting.
+In 1955, he was second in the American League in batting.

 One of the flashiest, best fielding, and most colorful first sackers in history, Power once stole home twice in one game.
 He was a free swinger who seldom walked or struck out, finishing his career with an OBP of just .315.
 During his time in the United States (major league and minor leagues), he was known as "Vic Power."

 Once, while going into a restaurant in Syracuse, NY in 1951, Power was told, "I'm sorry, we don't serve colored people here."
 "That's OK," he unflappably replied, "I don't eat colored people.
 I just want rice and beans".
 At other times, Power has claimed the incident took place in Little Rock, AR.